 Microchipping Your New Bundle of Fur

 When you bring a new cat or dog into your home, one of the first things you can do as a devoted caregiver is to bring them in for a pet wellness care visit.
 Microchipping them at this time is the smart thing you can do for your pet’s safety.
-The majority of pet’s microchipped are returned to their owners if they become lost and the process is quick and painless.
+The majority of pets microchipped are returned to their owners if they become lost.
+Additionally, the process is quick and painless.
 We insert a small microchip with important contact information underneath your pet’s skin between their shoulder blades.
-If their nose happens to lead them away from home, they can be identified at nearly every U.S. animal shelter or veterinary hospital and you’ll be called right away.
+If their nose happens to lead them away, they’ll be identified at nearly every U.S. animal shelter or hospital.
+The chances you’ll be called right away is higher when your pet is microchipped.
 In addition to talking about things like microchipping at a pet wellness care visit, we can talk about scheduling a new pet’s spay or neuter, and vaccinations.

 Regular Preventative Treatment

 Since pet wellness care exams can alert us to underlying medical conditions, it’s important to bring your furry friend in regularly.
 A new puppy or kitten will see us more often to get a series of vaccinations that ideally end when they’re four-month’s old.
 Once they’re adults, we recommend yearly pet wellness care exams.
 If we suspect your pet has a medical condition, the wellness care visit is also when we can run diagnostics for the most accurate diagnosis possible.
-After your pet is seven-year’s old, they’re considered a senior and this is when it’s even more important to bring them in for regular maintenance exams.
+After your pet is seven-year’s old, they’re in their senior years.
+It’s even more important to bring a senior pet in for regular maintenance exams.
 Senior pets oftentimes require additional bloodwork to check for diabetes, thyroid problems or kidney diseases, so we recommend they see us at least twice a year.
 Please contact us with any questions about pet wellness care.
 We’re always ready to greet the pets of Hanover with a smile.